JustOpine/JustOpine/README.md

 ## Current Status

-JustOpine 1.0 has MVP due for release soon.
+JustOpine 1.0 is due for release soon.
 The Node backend has been built, Redis integrated as the database, and the front-end fully built out in SASS.
-JustOpine 1.0 is now  The team is just working through some final touches for the MVP.
+The team is just working through some final additions to the MVP.